 These ecosystems are common at the shores of lakes, rivers and seas.
-They are sometimes referred to as the intertidal zone where the effects of tides are minimal.
-The availability of water in these ecosystems enables a greater variety of plant and animal life, and the formation of extensive wetlands.
+They are sometimes referred to as the intertidal zone, where the effects of tides are minimal.
+The availability of water in these ecosystems enables a greater variety of plant and animal life and the formation of extensive wetlands.

 10. Lotic Ecosystem

 Any kind of moving water makes up lotic ecosystems.
 They range from springs to major rivers.
-The flow of a river is unidirectional and there is a state of continuous physical change.
-There is a high degree of spatial and temporal microhabitats at all scales and the variability between lotic systems is quite high.
+The flow of a river is unidirectional, and there is a state of continuous physical change.
+There is a high degree of spatial and temporal microhabitats at all scales, and the variability between lotic systems is quite high.

 11. Salt Marsh

 The areas regularly flooded by the tides between open saltwater and land in the upper coastal intertidal zone make up saltmarsh ecosystems.
 Thus, it is part of the coastal ecosystem.
-Its uniqueness arises because it is densely dominated by salt tolerant plants namely grasses, herbs and low shrubs.
+Its uniqueness arises because it is densely dominated by salt-tolerant plants, namely grasses, herbs and low shrubs.
 These ecosystems support a number of terrestrial animals and provide protection to the coastal areas.
 They also play a critical role in the aquatic food web by availing nutrients in the coastal waters.

 12. Coral Reefs

 The diverse underwater marine ecosystems in existence across the world’s oceans in both deep and shallow waters constitute the coral reef ecosystems.
 They cover about one percent of the total ocean floor.
-Coral reefs are the “big cities of the sea” also often referred to as the “rainforests of the sea”.
+Coral reefs are the “big cities of the sea,” also often referred to as the “rainforests of the sea”.

-Since they have diverse and intricate marine habitats supporting a widely different numbers of marine species, coral reefs qualify as the world’s most prolific ecosystems.
+Since they have diverse and intricate marine habitats supporting a widely different number of marine species, coral reefs qualify as the world’s most prolific ecosystems.
 Notably, they act as the breeding grounds for fish and keep them safe while at the same time nourishing them with nutrients until the young ones are able to strike out in the ocean.
 Coral reefs also protect the ocean shores from storm damage.